KantiCodes/ml-basic-KMeans/README.md

 # ml-KMeans-usage

 # Pre-face
-Hoping that my work might help beginners better understand what machine learning is and what can we do with it I decided to put a small explanantion of ML techniques types before each ml project.
+Hoping that my work might help beginners better understand what machine learning is and what can we do with it I decided to put a small explanantion of ML techniques types before some of my machine learning projects.
 I hope that after reading following definition it will be easier to understand what is it that I'm trying to show and how it's done.

 ***Machine learning problems can be approached using 3 different methods.***